Providing sensory support services to Seattle, and the greater Puget Sound

 - Meetings for clients outside of therapy sessions to educate other members of the care team including observing classroom/work, parent-teacher conferences, IEP’s, or educating care providers.

 - Recommendations for setting up a sensory inclusive environment at playgrounds, schools, work places, public spaces, or businesses.

 - Consultation services include a site review and a comprehensive list of recommendations post visit.

 Do you want your staff to feel better equipped to meet and respond to sensory needs?

 Cascadia Therapy Services not only wants to help direct clients but also has a mission to share this valuable knowledge.
-We increase our reach by offeringrs training and continuing education.
-With this training, your staff will feel more comfortable and confident in their skills to recognize for your staff members regarding what sensory processing issues and make appropriate adjustments.
-Staff and clients alike will benefit from the practical outcomes of this training. is and how sensory processing disorder functionally impacts your clients.
-CTS can customizes eachthe training based on your organization’s specific needs and concerns.
+We increase our reach by offering training and continuing education.
+With this training, your staff will feel more comfortable and confident in their ability to recognize sensory processing issues and make appropriate adjustments.
+Staff and clients alike will benefit from the practical outcomes of this training.
+CTS can customize each training based on your organization’s specific needs and concerns.

 Services During the Covid-19 Pandemic